Los Angeles Angels: Angels Hall of Fame

+Don Baylor, the first Angels player to win the AL MVP award, was inducted into the team Hall of Fame in 1990.

 Angels infielder and coach Rod Carew was inducted into the team's Hall of Fame in 1991.

 Pitcher Nolan Ryan threw four no-hitters with the Angels and was inducted into the franchise Hall of Fame in 1992.

 Angels outfielder Vladimir Guerrero won an MVP with the Angels in 2004 and was inducted to the team Hall of Fame in 2017.

 The Angels established a team Hall of Fame in 1988.
 They have inducted fifteen individuals (fourteen players and one executive) along with members of the 2002 team.